apache/cordova-docs/docs/en/edge/cordova/connection/connection.type.md

 Windows Phone Quirks
 --------------------

-- Windows Phone Emulator always detects `navigator.connection.type` as `Connection.UNKNOWN`.
+- When running in the emulator, always detects `navigator.connection.type` as `Connection.UNKNOWN`.

 Tizen Quirks
 --------------------